awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-configuring.md

 1. Choose **Setup Inventory**\.

 1. In the **Targets** section, identify the instances where you want to run this operation by choosing one of the following\.
    + **Selecting all managed instances in this account** \- This option selects all managed instances for which there is no existing inventory association\.
 If you choose this option, instances that already had inventory associations are skipped during inventory collection, and shown with a status of **Skipped** in inventory results\.
-For more information, see [Inventory all managed instances in your AWS account](#inventory-management-inventory-all)\.
+For more information, see [Inventory all managed instances in your Amazon Web Services account](#inventory-management-inventory-all)\.
    + **Specifying a tag** \- This option lets you specify a single tag to identify instances in your account from which you want to collect inventory\.
 If you use a tag, any instances created in the future with the same tag will also report inventory\.
 If there is an existing inventory association with all instances, using a tag to select specific instances as a target for a different inventory overrides instance membership in the **All managed instances** target group\.
 Instances with the specified tag are skipped on future inventory collection from **All managed instances**\.
    + **Manually selecting instances** \- This option lets you choose specific managed instances in your account\.
 Explicitly choosing specific instances by using this option overrides inventory associations on the **All managed instances** target\.
 The instance is skipped on future inventory collection from **All managed instances**\.
 **Note**